MicrosoftDocs/dynamics-365-project-operations/articles/expense/expenseuserprofile.md

 ---
-title: Manage user profile to create expenses by using the Dynamics 365 expense management mobile app
+title: Manage user profile using the Dynamics 365 expense management mobile app
 description: This article explains how to manage user profile and notifications required to create or manage expenses using Dynamics 365 expense management mobile app.
 author: mukumarm
 ms.date: 12/19/2023